danilol/queenx-data-mine/replit.md

 - Table and row selectors specific to each franchise's Wikipedia structure
 - Column mappings (drag name, age, hometown, real name, outcome) with cell types and indices
 - Custom parsing rules per column (trim, extractAge, extractOutcome)
+- Alternative table configurations for multi-source scraping (e.g., Wikipedia + Fandom wiki)
-- Fallback to default configuration when franchise-specific config doesn't exist This allows fine-tuning data extraction quality franchise-by-franchise without modifying core scraper code.
+- Fallback to default configuration when franchise-specific config doesn't exist The scraper automatically tries the primary configuration first, then falls back to alternative configurations if no contestants are found.
+This allows fine-tuning data extraction quality franchise-by-franchise and supports multiple data sources without modifying core scraper code.

 ## Data Storage Solutions
 The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe operations and schema management.
 The database schema includes tables for contestants, seasons, and scraping jobs.
 Database migrations are handled through Drizzle Kit.
 An in-memory storage implementation is available for development.
 All `source_url` columns have been standardized to `metadata_source_url` for consistency.